Infrastructure & Capacity Development

 West Virginia Infrastructure and Capacity Development Program

 Drinking Water State Revolving Fund (DWSRF) - This is the capitalization fund provided annually by the U.S. Environmental Protection Agency (EPA) to enable the state to fund two distinct programs to assist drinking water systems.
 The majority of the DWSRF fund goes to fund infrastructure projects through the Drinking Water Treatment Revolving Fund.
 A smaller portion of the capitalization grant funds set-aside activities to provide assistance and monitoring of water system's performance.
 The Intended Use Plan prepared each year details the intended use of the funding available for capital projects and program set-aside activities.
 An annual report is issued that describes all of the construction and set-aside activities in detail.
-The Intended Use Plan and Annual Report can be viewed on the Drinking Water Treatment Revolving Fund webpage.
+The Drinking Water Intended Use Plan and Drinking Water Annual Report can be viewed on the Drinking Water Treatment Revolving Fund webpage.

 Drinking Water Treatment Revolving Fund (DWTRF) - This fund is the construction portion of the United States Environmental Protection Agency capitalization grant and corresponding state match along with subsequent loan repayments to enable the state to provide loans for drinking water infrastructure projects needed to achieve and maintain compliance with the Federal Safe Drinking Water Act (SDWA) and the state's Public Water Systems Regulations.
 The program coordinates project funding with other state and federal agencies, under the auspices of the West Virginia Infrastructure and Jobs Development Council.